 In short

-Real Estate Agent Marketing performs best when buyer leads, seller leads, portals, owned campaigns, local SEO and CRM are managed as separate parts of one system.
+Real estate agent marketing performs best when buyer leads, seller leads, portals, owned campaigns, local SEO and CRM are managed as distinct parts of one system.
 The goal is not the cheapest form.
 The goal is more qualified appointments, signed agreements, listings, closings and commission.

-Google captures active intent.
-Meta builds local trust and seller demand when used within housing-ad rules.
+Search queries can reveal explicit intent.
+Meta can support discovery and education when used within housing-ad rules.
 Portals support inventory exposure.
-CRM tells which source creates real business.
+CRM shows which source creates real business.
 That feedback loop is what turns lead generation into pipeline.

 Sources